digitalepidemiologylab/foodrepo_api/v3/README.md

 #### Contact and Contribution

-We welcome any and all suggestions for improving and adding to the above examples via Pull Request or [Issue log](https://github.com/salathegroup/openfood_api/issues).
+We welcome any and all suggestions for improving and adding to the above documentation via Pull Request or [Issue log](https://github.com/salathegroup/openfood_api/issues).